MicrosoftDocs/appcenter-docs/docs/test-cloud/uitest/working-with-categorized-tests.md

 }
 ```

-There are two ways to run UITests according to category:
+There are two ways to run Xamarin.UITests according to category:

 * `appcenter` - this is the [Command Line Interface](/appcenter/cli/index) for App Center.
 * `nunit-console.exe` - this is the command line runner for NUnit tests.
-It is also used to run UITests locally.
+It is also used to run Xamarin.UITests locally.

 > [!NOTE]
 > App Center does not honor the [`ExplicitAttribute`](http://www.nunit.org/index.php?p=explicit&r=2.6.4); tests marked as `Explicit` will still be run.